Computer Generation of Disordered Networks with Targeted Structural Properties: Disordered network generation

+While the new proposed equilibrium angle might appear like a minor modification, it requires careful adjustments in the energy and network evolution parameters.
 For vertices with a valency $Z\inl>2$, there is no bond arrangement in which all angles are $\theta_\mathrm{eqm}\eq180^{\circ}$.
-Therefore, for four-connected networks, $E_\theta\inl>E_\theta^\mathrm{orig}$, increasing monotonically with $Z$.
-One method to counteract the increase in angle energy is to vary the bond bending force constant $\beta$, which sets the ratio of bond bending to bond stretching energy.
+Therefore, $E_\theta\inl>E_\theta^\mathrm{orig}$ increases monotonically with $Z$.
+One method to counteract the increase in angle energy is to vary the bond-bending force constant $\beta$, which sets the ratio of \replace{bond bending to bond-stretching energy}{$E_\theta$ to $E_r$}.
 In this work, we use a global $\beta$ to control the relative degrees of disorder in bond lengths and angles.
 For polyvalent networks, one could introduce a valency-dependent $\beta$ to accommodate the $Z$-dependence of energy and expand the range of accessible disordered network morphologies.